jhtran/stackjump/README.md

 	Temp dir: /tmp/0418121303
 	custom.iso successfully created

+Use the -d arg and no need to pass -p, but just make sure the dir has a preseed in its root directory.

+	$ stackjump -d /tmp/root_skeleton

 If you want files to be injected into the OS at runtime

 NOTE if you decide to include a preseed instead of passing it as a